devpul/Project---Java---Average-Value-GPA/README.md

-# Project---Java---Average-Value-GPA
+# Project---Java---Calculate-GPA-Average-Value
 Hi Everyone 👋.
-This is my first project using Java Languages
+This is my first project using Java Language